mchl18/certcheckbot/README.md

 - The `.env` file is read at runtime, not during compilation
 - You can modify the `.env` file while the service is stopped without rebuilding
-- The `.env` file is automatically copied to the dist directory during build
+- All application data is stored in the `$HOME/.certchecker` directory

 ## Installation